 International comparisons teach us that the most successful education systems in the world – such as the oft-cited Finland – recruit the best teachers, train them well, and continue to value and develop them throughout their careers.

 The Teacher Development Trust found that the world’s best school systems spent over 10% of their school budgets and, perhaps more importantly, over 10% of teachers’ time on CPD.
 Schools in England, by contrast, spent just 0.5% of their budgets on CPD.

 Raise the bar

 Accordingly, we in England need to raise the bar for those entering the profession.
 Teaching is a highly skilled and valuable profession, we should regard it as such.
 In order to recruit the best, we need to raise the status and the salary.
 Raising the status should include developing a Royal College of Teaching akin to medicine’s Royal College of Nursing or a General Teaching Council akin to the GMC (as opposed to resurrecting the fruitless GTC of old).
 This body would safeguard the profession and be at the heart of policy-making, ensuring a long-term, joined-up approach to reform which is divorced from party political posturing.
-I talk about this in more detail here.

 Once we’ve recruited the best, we need to train them well.
 I think a part of this is school-based training and I welcome the increased involvement of schools in the teacher training process via, for example, the Schools Direct model.
 But this alone is not enough.
 Training should also involve college and university schools of education in order to ensure academic rigour and the continuance of educational research.
 Those working in schools rarely have the time or expertise to deliver rigorous ITT provision.
 ITT, in a joint venture between schools, colleges, and universities, however, could be high quality and become a masters qualification in its own right.